soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 75+ volunteers signed up to be a reviewer.
 Twenty-five joined on the first call, and by the end of five months, there were around six left.

 One positive aspect of volunteer-led initiatives is that the individuals who remain committed until the end are usually highly motivated.
 They can often surpass expectations by ten to one hundred times.
-If their opinions are respected and they are granted autonomy, they are likely to exceed expectations even further.
+If their opinions are respected and granted autonomy, they will likely exceed expectations even further.

 ## Proposals Management 📒